 PH12-15/Origins of the Elements

 |The Photoelectric effect|

-Use a Photoelectric effect apparatus to investigate the photoelectric effect.
-Calculate Planck's constant and the work function of the cathode.
+Use a photoelectric effect apparatus to investigate the photoelectric effect.
+Calculate a value for Planck's constant and the work function of the cathode.

 PH12-14/Light: Quantum Model